vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels.md

 40: Every nerf toss is not 15 J; the bookbag lift depends on how heavy and how high the lift; every example would have a range of reasonable numbers.
 41:... based on 0.1 mm diameter and 1 mm long
 The equivalent force to lifting 10 kg, or 22 lb of pushing force.
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.10.
-If a 70 kg person (weight: 700 N) is capable of putting out energy at a rate of 500 W in short bursts, how long will it take the person to race up a flight of stairs 4 m high, considering only the vertical energy42 required?
+10. If a 70 kg person (weight: 700 N) is capable of putting out energy at a rate of 500 W in short bursts, how long will it take the person to race up a flight of stairs 4 m high, considering only the vertical energy42 required?
 11. If asked to compute the power associated with performing a pull-up,43 what specific information would you need to solve the problem (and what are the units of each)?
 Write out the math that would give the final answer.
 12. How